siddhithakur/analog_devices_test/README.md

 test_lincount unit tests for the linecount.py

 # Assumptions
-  Valid directory for fetching text files, non text files are not supported.
+  <p>Valid directory for fetching text files, non text files are not supported.
-  Files are not encrypted.
+  <p>Files are not encrypted.